lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 1. `Main.py`,
 2. `my_functions.py`.

-The processed data files in the folder `Processed_data_excluding_frequency_deviations` are
+The processed data files in the folder `Processed_data_excluding_frequency_deviations.zip` are
 1. `ds.h5`: vehicle state and power for driving in kW,
 2. `pa.h5`: availability price with half hourly resolution from 2015 to 2019 in €/kW/h,
 3. `pb.h5`: utility price with half hourly resolution from 2015 to 2019 in €/kWh,
 4. `pr.h5`: regulation price with half hourly resolution from 2015 to 2019 in €/kW/h.

 The file `delta_10s.h5` is 250MB large and excluded from this repository for space reasons.
-It can be constructed by running the jupyter notebook `Frequency.ipynb`.

-The jupyter notebooks
-1. `Availability_Price.ipynb`,
-2. `Delivery_Price.ipynb`,
-3. `Delivery_Payment.ipynb`,
-4. `Driving.ipynb`,
-5. `Frequency.ipynb`,
-6. `Utility_Price.ipynb`

-describe the creation of processed data from raw data.

-The raw data stems from the French Transmission System Operator RTE and is linked to its source in the corresponding jupyter notebooks.
-For reproducibility, it is also included in this repository.
-1. The availability price is in the excel files `Availability_2015` to `Availability_2019.
-2. The delivery price is in the excel files `Delivery_2015` to `Delivery_2019`.
-3. The frequency measurements are in the text files `RTE_Frequence_2015_01.txt` to `RTE_Frequence_2019_12.txt`.
-4. The color of each day for the 'Tempo' pricing scheme is found in the excel files `Tempo_2014-2015.xlsx` to `Tempo_2019-2020.xlsx`.
+It can be constructed from raw data by running the jupyter notebook `Frequency.ipynb` in the folder `Data_Processing_and_Analysis.zip`.
+This folder includes the jupyter notebooks: `Availability_Price.ipynb`, `Delivery_Price.ipynb`, `Delivery_Payment.ipynb`, `Driving.ipynb`, `Frequency.ipynb`, and `Utility_Price.ipynb`.
+Each of these notebooks serves to convert raw data into processed data.
+The exact use of each notebook is described in its header.
+The notebooks provide links to the sources of the raw data.
+For convenience and reproducibility, we make copies of the raw data available in the folders: `Raw_Price_Data.zip`, `Raw_Frequency_Deviation_Data_2015-2016.zip`, `Raw_Frequency_Deviation_Data_2017-2018.zip`, and `Raw_Price_Data.zip`.

 The software used in this project was
 1. Spyder 3.3.6 from the anaconda distribution with Python 3.6.9 64-bit and IPython 7.12.0,